-Fig 32 Heat Pump Display
+Fig 34 Heat Pump Display

 The display normally reads the temperature of the water returning from the heating distribution system.
 The controller will turn the heat pump off once a pre-set temperature of water returning from the heating system has been achieved.
-This setting is normally 30 $^{\circ}$ C for the left hand compressor and 31 $^{\circ}$ C for the right.
+This setting is normally 30 °C for the left hand compressor and 31°C for the right.
 These are typical return temperatures for an under-floor application.
-In DHW mode, the display shows the return temperature from the DHW circuit and the light to the right of the controller will be lit.
+In DHW mode, the display shows the return temperature from the DHW circuit and the lights to the right of the controllers will be lit.